chge/tasty/README.md

 No. Tasty is intended to run inside browser environment without WebDriver.

-However, you can use [Selenium](https://github.com/SeleniumHQ/selenium)-driven clients and headless browsers like [PhantomJS](http://phantomjs.org/) or [SlimerJS](https://slimerjs.org/) to run your Tasty tests.
+However, you can use [Selenium](https://github.com/SeleniumHQ/selenium)-driven clients and headless browsers like [PhantomJS](http://phantomjs.org/) or [SlimerJS](https://slimerjs.org/) to work with Tasty.

 # Why Tasty?

+The main purposes are:
-The main purpose is to emulate real user experience.
+1. Emulate real user experience.
+2. Support any client without WebDriver.

+Tasty gives you only high-level tools to help treat your application as a black box, just like real user does.
 Interact with text and graphics, not with heartless HTML elements.

-Tasty gives you only high-level tools to help treat your application as a black box, just like real user does.
-Don't use knowledge of your application's markup, assume you're helping a real person to achieve some goals.
+Try not to use knowledge of your application's markup, assume you're helping a real person to achieve some goals.

 # Similar tools